11BelowStudio/MUDKIP_Mud2/README.md

 The main thing *MUDKIP* does is add the status indicators mentioned above.
-It shows your stats at a glance, current status afflictions, current weather, time until the next reset, and the most recent dreamword you recieved.
+It shows your stats at a glance, current status afflictions, current weather, time until the next reset, and the most recent dreamword you received.

 The only automation it currently offers is sending a `fes` every so often whilst in-game (to obtain the current status of